odinuv/web/articles/database-tech/index.md

 in a **data file** which allows
 [sequential access](https://en.wikipedia.org/wiki/Sequential_access) (that is a normal file on a hard drive).
-Additionally to that, an **index file** is created which which links to specific positions in the *data file* and allows so called [random access](https://en.wikipedia.org/wiki/Random_access).
+Additionally to that, an **index file** is created which links to specific positions in the *data file* and allows so called [random access](https://en.wikipedia.org/wiki/Random_access).

 For example, let's say you have the following `person` table: